selfrefactor/niketa-vscode-extension/packages/vscode/_files/DEV_NOTES.md

 # Dev notes

+TODO

+- fallback to show in visible lines, when lines of console logs are not reliable(Angular, Typescript, compiled code)

+- log on client after message to VSCode is sent.
+One can write to database.

 ## Cannot publish

 `vsce ls` errors then small laptop can publish it. `npm i --no-optional` could help.